Secondary implementation of interactive engagement teaching techniques: Choices and challenges in a Gulf Arab context: UAE Context

-On December 2, 1971, following British withdrawal, the seven hereditary monarchies of Abu Dhabi, Ajman, Dubai, Fujairah, Ras al-Khaimah, Sharjah, and Umm al-Qaiwain declared their formation of the United Arab Emirates.
-Concurrently, the UAE Ministry of Education, along with many other federal ministries, were created to oversee a new public school system, using curricula imported mainly from Kuwait and Jordan and primarily teacher-driven, rote-learning methods, as textbooks and other resources were not widely available.
-This quickly changed as the oil crises of the 1970's, combined with rapid growth in worldwide oil use, lead to huge expansions in affluence and access to education for the region.
-Over the span of a few generations, the society rapidly transformed from one of about 80,000 Gulf Arabs, with a per capita income of 3K USD (2005 dollars) and an adult literacy rate of < 10\%, to one that at present has nearly 6 million people, with expatriate groups from 90 nations, a per capita income of 33K USD, and an adult literacy rate amongst citizens of \textasciitilde{}80\%.
+On December 2, 1971, the seven hereditary monarchies in the Trucial States region of Abu Dhabi, Ajman, Dubai, Fujairah, Ras al-Khaimah, Sharjah, and Umm al-Qaiwain declared their formation of the United Arab Emirates.
+Concurrently, the UAE Ministry of Education, along with many other federal ministries, were created to oversee a new public school system, using curricula imported mainly from Kuwait and Jordan and primarily teacher-driven, rote-learning methods, as textbooks and other resources were not yet widely available.
+The growth of oil revenues, beginning in the 1970's, however lead to huge expansions in affluence and access to education for the region.
+Over the span of a few generations, UAE society rapidly transformed from one of about 80,000 Gulf Arabs, with a per capita income of 3K USD (2005 dollars) and an adult literacy rate of $<$ 10\%, to one that at present has nearly 6 million people, with expatriate groups from 90 nations, a per capita income of 33K USD, and an adult literacy rate among citizens of $~$80\%.